Forte Capital LLC ADV Invests $239,000 in Comcast Co. (NASDAQ:CMCSA)

-Forte Capital LLC ADV purchased a new position in shares of Comcast Co.
-(NASDAQ:CMCSA – Get Rating) in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm purchased 6,848 shares of the cable giant’s stock, valued at approximately $239,000.
+Forte Capital LLC ADV acquired a new position in Comcast Co.
+(NASDAQ:CMCSA – Get Rating) in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund acquired 6,848 shares of the cable giant’s stock, valued at approximately $239,000.

 Comcast Price Performance